ztalbot2000/homebridge-cmd4/README.md

-# Homebridges-cmd4 - CMD4 Plugin for Homebridge - Supports ~All Accessory Types!
+# Homebridges-cmd4 - CMD4 Plugin for Homebridge - Supports ~All Accessory Types and now all Characteristics too!!